Chicago Construction Accident Lawyers

 We Have Recovered Millions of Dollars on Behalf of Our Clients

 Due to the frequent use of heavy machinery and power tools, construction sites can be particularly dangerous.
 This is why it is essential that employers maintain safe working conditions.
 When safety issues arise, employees may become injured and unable to work.
-If this has happened to you or a loved one, it is worth speaking with a Chicago construction accident lawyer at McHargue & Jones, LLC.
+If this has happened to you or a loved one, it is worth speaking with a construction accident lawyer in Chicago at McHargue & Jones, LLC.

 Common Causes of Construction Accidents